Tairrie B

-Theresa Beth (born January 18, 1965), known professionally as Tairrie B, is an American singer and rapper.
+Theresa Beth (born January 18, 1965), known professionally as Tairrie B (pronounced "Terry"), is an American rapper and singer.
+She first established herself as a rapper under the tutelage of Eazy-E. After releasing her debut album, Power of a Woman (1990) on Ruthless Records, she formed the rap metal band Manhole (later Tura Satana).

 Career

 She started her music career as part of the female dance group Bardeux.
 After the release of their debut single, "Three-Time Lover", in 1987, she left the group.
 Under the tutelage of Eazy-E, she was later signed to his label Ruthless Records (under a new imprint called Comptown Records) and released her first album, Power of a Woman, which, unlike usual Ruthless fare, was distributed by MCA Records.
-Tairrie B alleges she was assaulted by Dr. Dre at the 1990 Grammy Awards for not collaborating with him on her first album:

-"Everyone with NWA – like Above the Law and The D.O.C. – whenever they do an album, all of the guys appear on the last track.
+Tairrie B alleges she was assaulted by Dr. Dre at the 1990 Grammy Awards for not collaborating with him on her first album:"Everyone with NWA – like Above the Law and The D.O.C. – whenever they do an album, all of the guys appear on the last track.
 So they were going to do that with me at one point and Ice Cube was gonna write lyrics to a track called 'I Ain't Your Bitch'."
 She refused, and rewrote the track as a diatribe against her labelmates.
 When Dr. Dre heard the track, he turned up at the awards ceremony party, where he punched Tairrie "twice – once in the mouth and once in the eye.
-He hit me like Tyson, but I took it – I don't know how."

-It turned out to be the only Comptown Records album release.
+He hit me like Tyson, but I took it – I don't know how."It turned out to be the only Comptown Records album release.
 Tairrie B later began working on her second full-length album Single White Female, but before releasing it decided to change her musical direction away from rap.
-After being released from her contract by Eazy-E, just a few weeks before his 1995 death, she then formed Manhole (later renamed Tura Satana), My Ruin and LVRS.
+After being released from her contract by Eazy-E, just a few weeks before his 1995 death, she then formed Manhole (later renamed Tura Satana), initially a rap metal band inspired by Ice-T's band Body Count.
+She later formed My Ruin.
 In December 2008, Tairrie B married her long-time partner and guitarist of My Ruin, Mick Murphy.
 She stated in the band's Myspace blog that she had changed her last name to Murphy, but would continue to use the name Tairrie B in music.